 All events on Council land require an event management plan, emergency management plan, risk management plan, site plan and $20 million public liability insurance.
-Under the Queensland Government requirements for COVID Safe Events events with less than 500 people (indoors) and 1500 people (outdoors) may need to follow a COVID Safe Event Checklist and events with 500 people (indoors) / 1500 people (outdoors) or more people, need a COVID Safe Event Plan approved by Queensland Health*.
+Under Queensland Government restrictions COVID requirements may apply.

 Event management plan

 An Event management plan describes all the issues that you have addressed in planning the event.

 Event management plans must address public liability, risk management, traffic management, community safety and security, first aid, electrical safety, gas safety, environmental management, amenities, temporary structures, service of food or liquor, amusement operator requirements and signage/advertising.

 An Emergency management plan outlines how you will handle emergencies during the event.

 It identifies who is responsible for responding to incidents; outline procedures for various situations, e.g. medical emergency or fire; include a contact list for event stakeholders and emergency services; outline evacuation procedures; and identify emergency exits and assembly points on site maps.